"Ojalá que llueva café,

 Worldwide, forests that grow on a base of limestone are called "karstic" forests.
 Among them, those growing in tropical humid areas may resemble rain forests in appearance.
 They are generally drier, though, since the porous limestone allows for much of the rain water to percolate beyond the reach of the trees' roots.
 However, in the Antilles, the absolute biodiversity in these forests is sometimes higher than that of the rain forests of the same islands.
 In fact, karstic regions in the Caribbean are centers of local endemism, and many West Indian animals (Puerto Rican giant anoles, Jamaican fruit bats, greater Puerto Rican boas, Hispaniolan parrots, Cuban hutias, and others) make them their favorite haunts.

-That, together wind speeds, creates dry forests even if the valleys among those same hills are covered in very humid lowland forests.
+That, together with wind, creates dry forests even if the valleys among those same hills are covered in very humid lowland forests.

 Florida, central Puerto Rico.